-Note: Vulnerable population determined using Statewide Regional Evacuation Study Program behavioral data and county provided evacuation zones.
+Note: Vulnerable population determined using Statewide Regional Evacuation Study Program for the 2025 regional scenario behavioral data and county provided evacuation zones.
 Vulnerable population numbers are not inclusive, meaning population numbers listed for a higher zone are not included in the lower zone.
 For example, vulnerable population listed for Evacuation Zone B does not include vulnerable population listed for Evacuation Zone A.

-Source: Vulnerable Population in the Treasure Coast Region for 2015, Florida Statewide Regional Evacuation Study Program Treasure Coast Hurricane Evacuation Study - updated June 2016.
+Source: Vulnerable Population in the Treasure Coast Region for 2015, Florida Statewide Regional Evacuation Study Program Treasure Coast Hurricane Evacuation Study - updated June 20162021.

-Table 8-2
+Table 8-2Shelter Demand by Base Scenario

-Shelter Demand by Base Scenario
+Level of Threat Number of People

-Level of Threat (Storm Classification) Number of People
+(Storm Classification)

-Evacuation Zone A 2,771
+Evacuation Zone A 2,771 2,433

 Evacuation Zone B 3,239

-Evacuation Zone C 3,639
+Evacuation Zone C 3,639 3,752

-Evacuation Zone D 4,529
+Evacuation Zone D 4,529 - 4,520

-Evacuation Zone E 5,731
+Evacuation Zone E 5,731 6,553

-Note: Shelter demand is the population in each county who will seek public shelter during their evacuation, either at an in-county shelter or an out-of-county shelter.
+Note: Shelter demand is the population in each county who will seek public shelter during their evacuation, either at an in-county shelter or an out-of-county shelter for the 2025 Base Scenario.

-Source: Statewide Regional Evacuation Study Program - Treasure Coast Hurricane Evacuation Study - updated June 2016.
+Source: Statewide Regional Evacuation Study Program - Treasure Coast Hurricane Evacuation Study - updated June 20162021.

-Editor's note- Figures 8-4 and 8-7 are on file in the office of the Martin County Growth Management Department.
+Editor's note(s)-Figures 8-43 and 8-74 are on file in the office of the Martin County Growth Management Department.